 - abdominal swelling

 If your child is constipated after surgery, you can help ease this condition.
 Make sure your child drinks plenty of water to avoid dehydration.
-Offer your child foods that are high in fiber, such as whole grains and vegetables.
-You should add these to your child’s diet slowly since eating a lot of fiber suddenly could make constipation worse.
-Your child can also take laxatives with a doctor’s permission.
+If your afflicted child is old enough to already be on a full-solid diet, offer your child foods that are high in fiber, such as whole grains and vegetables.
+You should add these to your child’s diet slowly, since eating a lot of fiber suddenly could make constipation worse.
+Your child can also take laxatives with their doctor’s permission.

-Your child’s symptoms should be gone after surgery, especially if it’s done early or if the abnormal colon segment is shorter.
+Your child’s symptoms should be gone after recovery from surgery, especially if it’s done early or the abnormal colon segment is shorter.
 Your child might have constipation, loose stools, or trouble recognizing the urge to pass stools after surgery.